Behati Prinsloo

 Behati Prinsloo (/biˈɑːti ˈprɪnsluː/ bee-AH-tee-_-PRIN-sloo, [ˈbɛɦati ˈprənsluə]; born 16 May 1988) is a Namibian model.
 In 2008, she became a Pink contract model, and moved on to become a Victoria's Secret Angel in 2009.
-She walked in ten Victoria's Secret Fashion Shows (2007–2015; 2018), and opened consecutive Victoria's Secret Fashion shows in 2014 and 2015.
+She walked in twelve Victoria's Secret Fashion Shows (2007–2015; 2018; 2024–2025), and opened consecutive Victoria's Secret Fashion shows in 2014 and 2015.

 Early life

-Prinsloo was born in Grootfontein, Namibia, then part of South West Africa.
-She is the only child of father Boet Prinsloo, who is a church minister.
+Prinsloo was born on 16 May 1988 in Grootfontein, Namibia (then part of South West Africa).
+She is the only child of her father, Boet Prinsloo, who is a church minister.
 Her mother, Magda (née Rossouw), runs a bed and breakfast.
-Her family are Afrikaners and she grew up speaking Afrikaans as her native language, although she was later educated in English.
-She attended Grootfontein Secondary School and left after Grade 9 to pursue modelling.
+The Prinsloo family are Afrikaners; Behati was raised speaking Afrikaans, having only learned English during her schooling and through meeting more English speakers as she grew up.
+She attended Grootfontein Secondary School, leaving after grade 9 to pursue modelling.

-Her modelling career began when she was discovered while vacationing in Cape Town with her grandparents.
-"We went to the grocery store after church and this guy came up to me and asked if I was a model and wrote his number on a piece of paper...".
+Her modeling career 'began' when she was discovered vacationing in Cape Town, with her grandparents.
+Prinsloo recalled: "We went to the grocery store after church and this guy came up to me and asked if I was a model and wrote his number on a piece of paper...".